bifrost-defi/heimdallr/README.md

 ## Heimdallr

-Heimdallr is oracle for swapping assets between Ethereum, Tezos and TON networks.
+Heimdallr is the sentry and the guardians of the gods.
+As watchman, he guards the bridge Bifröst against the approach of the giants and other enemies of the gods.
+And sometimes he helps to swap Ethereum, Tezos and TON.

 ### Usage: